eloicasamayor/expenses_app/README.md

 - Then, we can use the imported font in the Theme by using the fontFamily argument and setting the family name assigned in the pubspec.yaml.
 Or we could also use the fontFamily argument in any TextStyle object.

+# Other things I've learnt in this section:
+- When to use StatefulWidger or StatelessWidget
+- using public or private functions
+- Connect widgets and share the State
+- Build adaptatives UI thanks to MediaQuery
+- LayoutBuilder() to pass constraints so we can know the size of a widget
+- Build diferent widgets depending on a condition. (condition) ? do this : else do that.
+- Using different mothods of the List() class: .map(), .where(), .reversed().